 One Truckee River Board of Directors

-Danielle Henderson, Vice President
+Danielle Henderson, President

 Danielle Henderson studied conservation biology and surface water hydrology in college, with her field research taking her to a variety of dynamic rivers throughout Nevada and New Mexico.
 As an environmental scientist, she helped manage a water quality improvement grant program for the State of Nevada.
 She’s also worked in environmental consulting, project management, ecosystem restoration, stakeholder facilitation, environmental monitoring, regulatory permitting, planning and design.